chriseldredge/NuGet.Lucene/source/NuGet.Lucene/readme.markdown

 * GroupPackageFilesById (default: true; store packages grouped into subdirectories by package ID)
 * EnablePackageFileWatcher (default: false; use a file system watcher to keep package and index in sync)
 * PackageHashAlgorithm (default: SHA512)
+* LuceneMergeFactor (default: 10; set the merge factor for the Lucene.Net IndexWriter)

 Once you have set properties, call Initialize().
 Then you can access the following properties: